IRL2/nanover-docs/source/tutorials/vrclient/invrmenus/mainmenu.rst

 * **Discover**: find all servers (using the default port) on the network and list them for the user to choose from.
 * **Manual**: allow the user to specify the IP address and port of the server they wish to connect to and then, if found, connect to it.

-Select from the dropdown options below to see the video tutorials:
+Select from the dropdown options below to see the **video tutorials**:

 .. dropdown:: Autoconnect